LindaSchonfeldt/LindaSchonfeldt/README.md

 located_in: "Stockholm, Sweden"
 about_me:
   "I'm a Developer and UX designer with a strong attention to detail.
-  I thrive in creative, purpose-driven environments where I can combine empathy, and technology to create meaningful digital experiences."
+  I thrive in creative, purpose-driven environments where I can combine empathy and technology to create meaningful digital experiences."
 education:
 [